 Weatherization Assistance Program

-The Weatherization Assistance Program (WAP) provides free installation of energy saving measures to income eligible homes in Ottawa County.
+The Weatherization Assistance Program (WAP) provides free installation of energy-saving measures to income-eligible homes in Ottawa County.
 This is a free program for those individuals or families who qualify.
 Those who qualify will have a home inspection provided by Ottawa County Community Action Agency at which time the necessary weatherization tasks will be determined.
-Afterwards, the qualified family will be connected with a licensed weatherization contractor who will perform the home weatherization.
+Afterward, the qualified family will be connected with a licensed weatherization contractor who will perform the home weatherization.

-In 2017, Community Action Agency helped over 54 households in Ottawa County with 15 of those located in the Grand Haven, Spring Lake, Ferrysburg, Nunica area.
-Eligible households may receive between $1,500 - $7,000 in home weatherization assistance through this program.
+In the 2019-20 fiscal year, Community Action Agency helped over 35 households in Ottawa County with 15 of those located in the Grand Haven, Spring Lake, Ferrysburg, Nunica area.
+Eligible households may receive between $1,500 - $7,000 in-home weatherization assistance through this program.